DM587/dm561.github.io/_assignments/asg5.md

 index in the list.
 The values are the row/column indices in the adjacency matrix for each label.)

-With $\epsilon=0.85$, the top three ranked webpage IDs are $98595$,
+With $\epsilon=0.85$, the top three ranked webpage IDs are `'98595'`, `'32791'`, and `'28392'`.
+Note, break ties lexicographically, e.g., if '`1123`' and `'345'` have the same score then rank '`1123`' before `'345'`.
-$32791$, and $28392$.

 ### Task 3

 The file `psh-uefa-2018-2019.csv` contains data for men's football teams in Europe for the current season from the main leagues in Italy, England, France, Scotland, Spain, Germany, Greece, Belgium, Holland, Portugal, Turkey, together with Champions League and Europa League.
 Each line represents a different game, formatted `home_team,away_team,home_goals,away_goals`.
 Write a function that accepts a filename and a damping factor $\epsilon$ defaulting to 0.85.
 Read the specified file and get a list of the $n$ unique teams in the file.
 Construct the $n\times n$ adjacency matrix of the graph where node $j$ points to node $i$ with weight $w$ if team $j$ was defeated by team $i$ in $w$ games.
 That is, **edges point from losers to winners**.
 Ignore draw games.
-Use your class from Subtask 1.c and its `itersolve()` method to compute the PageRank values of the teams, then rank them with your function from Subtask 2.c.
+Use your class from Subtask 1.a and its `itersolve()` method from Subtask 1.b to compute the PageRank values of the teams, then rank them with your function from Subtask 1.c.
 Return the ranked list of team names.

 Using `psh-uefa-2018-2019.csv` with $\epsilon=0.85$,
 the top three ranked teams in the current season should be